-Most projects also require a permit from the Department of Codes before you can begin work: www.nashville.gov/Codes-Administration.aspx.
+Most projects also require a permit from the Department of Codes before you can begin work.
 (You may also choose to begin this process before you receive a preservation permit.)
-The Preservation Permit should be provided to the Building Department for completion of the Building Permit process.
 Projects on Metro owned or leased property must also go through an ADA review.
-For more information please visit www.nashville.gov/General-Services/ADA-Compliance.aspx.
 Permit fees (amount charged depends on the type and value of the work done) will be charged to you when applying for a building permit.
-For permits to remain valid, work must begin within six months of the date of issue.